HomeFord

 KBB Fair Purchase Price (national avg.)

-The 4-wheel-drive XLT is a very popular Ford Ranger trim level, providing a great combination of features and value for the money.
+The 4-wheel-drive XLT is a very popular trim level, providing a great combination of features and value.

-Within the segment, the Chevrolet ColoradoNissan Frontier, and Toyota Tacoma begin in the low $30,000s.
-The Jeep GladiatorGMC Canyon, and Honda Ridgeline start in the high $30,000s or low $40,000s.
+Within the segment, the Chevrolet ColoradoNissan Frontier, and Toyota Tacoma begin in the mid-$30,000 range.
+Starting prices of the Jeep GladiatorGMC Canyon, and Honda Ridgeline are all in the low $40K range.

 Before buying a new Ranger midsize truck, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
-Ranger resale values tend to be above average for the class — usually better than the Colorado but trailing the Tacoma.
-Remember, a higher resale value means more money to put down on your next vehicle.
+Ranger resale values tend to be above average for the class — usually better than the Colorado, but trailing the Tacoma.

 Power, Ride, and Handling

-The Ranger feels stable and planted, thanks to a wider track and longer wheelbase.
+The Ranger feels stable and well-planted, courtesy of the truck’s wide track and long wheelbase.
 The ride is compliant without feeling floaty.
-That stance, combined with the comfortable seats, makes this truck a pleasure on long freeway drives.
+That, combined with the comfortable seats, makes this truck a pleasure on long freeway drives.
 The 10-speed automatic transmission works well, shifting frequently but seamlessly to make the most use of the engine’s power.
-While the base engine offers a decent amount of power, the 315-hp V6 is surprisingly quick.
 Steering is on the vague side, but that’s a minor quibble.

 Fuel Economy

-The Ranger’s 22 mpg combined rating in both rear- and 4-wheel-drive models is comparable to the rest of the midsize truck segment.
-The V6 turbo with 4-wheel drive gets 20 mpg and the Raptor 17 mpg.
-The Tacoma Hybrid is the only truck in this class available as a hybrid; it nets 24 combined mpg.
+The Ranger’s 22-23 mpg combined rating in both rear- and 4-wheel-drive models with the base engine is comparable to the rest of the midsize truck segment.
+The V6 turbo with 4WD gets 20 mpg, and the Raptor gets 17 mpg.
+The Tacoma Hybrid, the only truck in this class that’s available as a hybrid, nets 23 combined mpg.
+Learn more about the Ford Ranger’s fuel economy at the EPA website.

 Civilized, Modern Interior

 The vertically oriented touchscreen adds pop to the cabin, while the overall look of the interior is understated yet attractive.
 There are still physical buttons and dials below the screen, which we appreciate.
 A 10.1-inch screen is standard, and a 12-inch touchscreen is available.
 The gauge cluster is fully digital, and is 8.1 inches as standard, with a 12.4-inch display on higher trim levels.
 The transmission shifter takes a second to get used to, as the release button is at the top of the shifter instead of on the left side.
-The Ranger’s interior feels roomy in both rows for a midsize truck.
+The Ranger’s interior feels roomy in both rows for a midsize truck, with measured rear legroom that’s about midpack.
 Under the rear seats, there are storage spaces for small items.
 A power sliding rear window is available.

 Crew Cab